On Schwinger pair production between D3 branes: Derivation of eigenvalues

 Other terms in the summation of the expression after the last equal sign of \eqref{77 sum over k and l} such as $T_{m,n,1,1}$ can also be expressed by $T_{m,n}$ by repeatedly using \eqref{61F*F}.
 Taking $T_{m,n,1,1}$ as an example, we have

 In the first line of \eqref{Tmn11} we have used the fifth relation in \eqref{61F*F}, while in the second line of \eqref{Tmn11} we have used the third and fourth relation in \eqref{61F*F}.
 The other results of terms needed in the summation of the expression after the last equal sign of \eqref{77 sum over k and l} can be obtained similarly.
-The results are listed below.
+The results are listed below. \begin{small}

-Also, we choose $p$ and $q$ starting from ($-1$) because of simplicity, and the final results still holds even if $b$ or $b^\prime$ is zero.
-With all terms needed in the summation of the expression after the last equal sign of \eqref{77 sum over k and l} expressed in terms of $T_{m,n}$ in \eqref{30 T4}, \eqref{Tmn11} and \eqref{32 T4}, as well as $T_{mn}$ already given in \eqref{67 Tmn}, we can substitute these results to \eqref{77 sum over k and l} to get
+\end{small} Also, we choose $p$ and $q$ starting from ($-1$) because of simplicity, and the final results still holds even if $b$ or $b^\prime$ is zero.
+With all terms needed in the summation of the expression after the last equal sign of \eqref{77 sum over k and l} expressed in terms of $T_{m,n}$ in \eqref{30 T4}, \eqref{Tmn11} and \eqref{32 T4}, as well as $T_{mn}$ already given in \eqref{67 Tmn}, we can substitute these results into \eqref{77 sum over k and l} to get \begin{small}